ernaniraffo/ernaniraffo.github.io/docs/_posts/2025-11-12-graffiti-trials-v2.0-patch-notes.markdown

 * Modified Course 1's level design
 * Added trees by Course 1
 * Added cursor locking while playing and unlocking while interacting with UI
+* Modified font style

 # Bug Fixes
 * Fixed an issue where jumping near the time trial master and immediately interacting with them crashed the game
 * Fixed higher jumps near non-playable characters
 * Fixed a typo in the time trial master dialogue

+Thank you to everyone who playtested the game and provided quality feedback.
+Everyone had great and interesting ideas for the future of *Graffiti Trials*.
+If you have any more, message me!

+The time trial master is waiting for a worthy opponent.
+Go practice and beat 'em!
+You never know when more of them may appear.